en9apr/DTLZ2_PrefMPoI_MPoI/README.md

 python check_aquisition_function.py
 ```

-To run a full Bayesian optimisation run, the following installations are suggested:
+To run a full Bayesian optimisation routine, the following installations are suggested:

 ```bash
 # The following installation sequence is recommended to run the optimisation: